 Amy: Yeah.
 So, if you’re resonating with some of these symptoms, I know a lot of them sort of overlap PCOS, but if you’re having the pain, how do you get a diagnosis?
 I understand it’s pretty difficult to diagnosis endometriosis.

 Melissa: It is very difficult to diagnosis and it’s a bit of a catch 22.
 I know that doc lab is looking at saliva test using biomarkers.
 I’m yet to look into the details of that fully to determine how effective that is.
 At this stage, the only 100% way of knowing is to have surgery.
 But to me that’s slightly contradictory because surgery brings with it inflammatory responses in the body.
 So, what you could inevitably be doing is actually triggering more of the endometriosis growth just by having the surgery without touching anything.
 There’s a lot of debate around surgery, type of surgery, done with endometriosis.
-It’s a lot of surgeons saying that incision surgery is the only form of surgery to have to have it removed believing that it is 100% effective.
+It’s a lot of surgeons saying that excision surgery is the only form of surgery to have to have it removed believing that it is 100% effective.
 I have not seen that at all.

 A woman comes to me, unfortunately, at the end of their journey, and I wish they would find me at the beginning of their journey, but they come to me at the end when they’ve exhausted all possibilities.
-They’ve had the incision surgery.
+They’ve had the excision surgery.
 They’ve had some of the most horrendous stories as I’m sure you’ve heard too.
-But if a woman comes to me and they say, “I’ve had incision surgery more than once,” I’m unfortunately going to be doubtful as to its effectiveness.
+But if a woman comes to me and they say, “I’ve had excision surgery more than once,” I’m unfortunately going to be doubtful as to its effectiveness.
 I don’t know how these surgeons get these claims or where they get their data.
 Whether they follow up with patients afterwards or not, but my mind sight on that is not been that it is 100%.

 I guess to me it’s also how you look at the body.
 To me just cutting things out isn’t resolving the reason why it developed in the first place.
 Yes, there’s a lot of discussion on, “Well, perhaps it’s a genetic component to it.”
 But that doesn’t explain why not every woman who has a sister or a mother, not all women have endometriosis.
 My sister doesn’t have it.
 I don’t know if you’ve looked at sort of work around genetics, but they can be activated or deactivated depending on how you treat your body.
 It’s about creating the right environment for that or against that.
 So, I believe if you’ve been exposed to toxins, you’ve perhaps not supported your body in the best way, then it creates an unpleasant environment and that’s where then that could be a trigger.